xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutorials/how-to-fetch-git-submodules.md

 This tutorial assumes that the submodule isn't included in the release archive.
-GitHub doesn't include submodules in default release archives and upstream developers usually don't care to add a proper release archive with all submodules included.
-This is the "correct" way to make release archives.
+GitHub doesn't include submodules in default release archives and upstream developers usually don't care to add a proper release archive with all submodules included (which is the "correct" way to make release archives).

 When submodules are included in a release archive, you don't have to worry about submodules because they're already there.